Today’s post is about pacing for pain management with chronic illness and why it’s important to people who are chronically ill, like me.

 Having a pacing plan for my lifestyle is extremely important for me if I want to live successfully with my diseases.

-When I first became ill, John didn’t understand how hard it was for me to do these things.
+When I first became ill, my husband didn’t understand how hard it was for me to do these things.
 There were a few eye rolls and snarky comments.
 As my health got worse and he saw the toll that physical activities (and stress) take on me, he has become more understanding.
 He has also become a strong advocate for me.

 I can’t imagine how he feels about all of this, but I can imagine that it is really hard on him.